-Throughout Santa Cruz County, Santa Cruz METRO buses travel along congested streets and corridors without the benefit of transit supportive elements such as bus only lanes, traffic queue jumps, or bus boarding islands.
+While Reimagine Santa Cruz METRO is focused on where buses go and how often they should go there, a complementary planning study - the Rapid Corridors study - is focused on improving the speed, reliability and accessibility of Santa Cruz METRO's core intercity routes.
+Throughout Santa Cruz County, METRO buses travel along congested streets and corridors without the benefit of transit supportive elements such as bus only lanes, traffic queue jumps, or bus boarding islands.
 This means travel by bus takes significantly longer and is less reliable than private automobile.
 In fiscal year 2021, Caltrans awarded Santa Cruz METRO a Caltrans Sustainable Transportation Planning Grant (STPG) to fund the Watsonville - Santa Cruz Intercity Transit Speed and Reliability Study.
-In fiscal year 2022, staff released a request for proposals for the project and awarded a consultant contract to Kimley-Horn to assist in evaluating traffic and travel conditions along the primary transit corridors connecting Watsonville and Santa Cruz, including Main Street and Freedom Boulevard in Watsonville, and Soquel Avenue and Capitola Road, in order to identify opportunities for pedestrian, bus stop and transit priority improvements aimed at improving the accessibility, speed and reliability of METRO's core intercity routes.
-Besides recommending improvements for existing service, the study will lay the groundwork for planned rapid service along the Soquel Avenue/Main Street corridor.
-The project kicked off in September and is expected to be complete by the spring of 2024.
+In fiscal year 2022, staff awarded a consultant contract to Kimley-Horn to assist in evaluating traffic and travel conditions along the primary transit corridors connecting Watsonville and Santa Cruz.
+A final report will be released in December 2023 identifying \$24.1 million worth of improvements aligned to the following strategies: bus bulbs and transit islands, enhanced bus stop amenities, bus stop consolidation and relocation, transit signal priority, improved pedestrian crossings, queue jumps, transit only lanes, and intersection improvements.
+Together, these improvements will result in a 15% increase in the number of people with a 1⁄4 mile of a high-quality bus stop and up to 40% faster travel time between Santa Cruz and Watsonville.